-(The AEGIS Alliance) – LOWELL, MASSACHUSETTS – Police Officer Kevin Garneau was arraigned on Thursday on two rape charges after allegedly sexually assaulting a homeless girl who was underage multiple times while he was on duty.
+LOWELL, MASSACHUSETTS – Police Officer Kevin Garneau was arraigned on Thursday on two rape charges after allegedly sexually assaulting a homeless girl who was underage multiple times while he was on duty.

 Officer Garneau, is a well-known bicycle patrol officer at the Lowell Police Department who is a 19-year veteran as an officer.
-He had been serving as a member of a community outreach program during 2016 when he came into contact with victim who was 16 years old at that time.
+He had been serving as a member of a community outreach program in 2016 when he came into contact with the victim who was 16 years old at that time.

 The girl’s identity hasn’t been released.
 According to the Middlesex District Attorney Marian Ryan, she was living in a tent at the time in a Lowell area that was set up to give shelter to the town’s homeless population.